jazzypants1989/jessquery/README.md

 ## Installation

-I suggest a CDN, but you can also install it via NPM, PNPM, Yarn, or Bundler.
+I suggest a CDN, but you can also install it via NPM, PNPM, Yarn, or Bun.

 ```html
 <script src="https://esm.sh/jessquery"></script>